Read about our recent cancer research.

 “Defective energy production for growth, brain function and movement contributes to numerous health problems,” says Professor Berridge.
 “At least 200 human diseases are reported to be due to mitochondrial gene mutations.”

 Understanding the involvement of mitochondrial gene mutations in disease is difficult because there are currently no tools available to manipulate mitochondrial DNA in cells.
-To address this issue, Professor Berridge was awarded $150,000 from the Health Research Council of New Zealand to develop technology that will allow scientists to manipulate mitochondrial genomes.
 The ultimate goal is to replace mitochondrial genomes in cells with custom-designed synthetic genomes, thus opening the door to a new field of targeted mitochondrial genetics.

 Underpinning this work is Professor Berridge’s research investigating the involvement of the mitochondrial genome in tumourigenesis and metastasis.
 “We have shown that mitochondrial energy production is essential for tumour formation and metastasis.
 Thus, highly metastatic melanoma and breast cancer cells lacking a mitochondrial genome are unable to form tumours, until they acquire a mitochondrial genome from cells in their local microenvironment.”